 Sleep is a vital requirement of the body.
-Many rejuvenation processes are occurring in your body while sleeping.
-But if there is a lack of sleep, many of these processes will be halted.
-Here are some of the ways you can attempt to treat insomnia naturally.
+Many rejuvenation processes occur in the body while we are sleeping, but if there is a lack of quality sleep, many of these processes will be hindered or halted.
+Thankfully there are a number of natural remedies that can relieve insomnia.

-To start with, start to make a sleep routine in your life.
+To start with, follow a daily sleep routine.
 Every night, go to bed at the same time and try to put off doing anything in bed which will cause you to think too much.
 Plus, try to wake up at the same time each morning.
 This can help set your circadian rhythm (body clock).

 Turn off all electronic devices at least an hour before you go to bed.
-Studies have shown that using electronics before bedtime can affect your ability to get to sleep.
-This is because the light emitted from your device’s screen can disrupt melatonin production, which is a negative thing.
-As stated on WebMD.com, “melatonin helps control your sleep and wake cycles”.
+Studies have shown that using electronics before bedtime can affect our ability to sleep.
+This is because the blue light emitted from device screens can disrupt melatonin production, which aids in regulating the sleep-wake cycle.

-Additionally, using electronics around bedtime can overstimulate the brain, which may be why you feel restless when you try to get to sleep.
+Additionally, using electronics around bedtime can overstimulate the brain, which can cause a feeling of restlessness when trying to get to sleep.

 Begin writing your thoughts, feelings, and experiences down in a personal journal.
 Putting these things on paper can help relieve stress, anxiety, and worry.

-Alternatively, if it’s your mental to-do-list that’s keeping you awake, keep a notepad next to your bed and write down anything that you think of that needs to be done.
+Alternatively, if it’s your mental to-do-list that’s keeping you awake, keep a notepad next to your bed and write down anything that you think of that needs to be done in the future.
 Purging any to-do-lists from your mind and writing them down can help put you at ease.

-Consider adding reading into your nightly routine, as doing some light reading from a magazine or a book can help you relax as you try to drift off sleep.
+Consider adding reading into your nightly routine, as doing some light reading from a magazine or a book can help you relax as you prepare to go to sleep.
 This could assist with putting the thoughts or issues that you are constantly thinking about to the back of your mind.

 Try having a warm bath before going to bed.
 Add some Epsom salts and a few drops of lavender and rose essential oils to make it a pleasant and relaxing experience.